webix-hub/docs/data/desktop/dataprocessor.md

 {{sample 40_serverside/01_php_vanila/10_datatable_update.html}}

-It can be uselful for REST-full applications or when you need to fill in client-side fields which values can be calculated only on server side, etc.
+It can be useful for REST-full applications or when you need to fill in client-side fields which values can be calculated only on server side, etc.

 ##Changing Default Processing Logic